RuleWorld/BNG_vscode_extension/README.md

 * Need to update theme colors, using too many colors currently
 * In the species/seed species block, the expression that determines the starting species counts does not allow spaces.
 * Any rule that has a line label of "0" and also has "0" as it's reactants will break the highlighting (e.g. following rule "0 0 -> A k" won't highlight correctly).

+A couple issues with buttons
+* Run button finish warning pops up immediate and doesn't wait for the run to finish.
+This is hard to check for a couple reasons, the main one being that a BNGL file can generate various files and we can't check if the terminal is responsive again from VSCode API directly.

 ## Installation